ktenzin1/CIS4400_NY_CivilServiceExamScores/Python Script/readme.md

 7. Wrote a commit message and comitted and pushed the README and the python script into github from VS Code.
 8. Confirmed github repository in github updated.
 9. Data sourcing and storage completed.

+# Dimensional modeling was created.
+Empty tables were created in BigQuery.

+10. Used python script to do ETL.
+Extracted data from Google Cloud bucket and made a copy of the dataframe in df_copy.
+11. Performed data cleaning, reformatting and transformation on the copy of the dataframe.

+# Dimensional modeling was updated for Redshift.

+12. The transformed data was loaded into the tables in Redshift.